You're going to another website

 When using our Mobile Banking applicationsfootnote1 you're protected by these security features:

 - SafePass® security is available in the Mobile Banking App, just as it is in Online Banking

 - Advanced encryption technology to help prevent unauthorized access

 - Privacy protection of your financial information as detailed in our U.S. Consumer Privacy Notice

 By using Bank of America Text Banking, you can get quick access to balance and transaction information without exchanging personal information such as your full account number, PIN or email address.Footnote 3 Learn more about Text Banking

 Our fraud prevention and security systems protect you with the latest encryption technology and secure email communications.

 Mobile devices are essentially small computers with software that needs to be kept up to date just like on a PC or laptop.
 Make sure all the mobile devices in your house have the latest security protection.
-This may require synching your devices with a computer.
+This may require updating your devices with a computer.